Hope Summers (character): Generation Hope

-In the series Generation Hope, Hope and the four "Lights" along with Rogue, Cyclops and Wolverine travel to Tokyo to find and help the fifth so-called "Light", a mutant boy called Kenji Uedo, whose powers are causing destruction.
-Hope attempts to make contact with Kenji to complete his transformation but he seemingly avoids her touch.
+In the series Generation Hope, Hope and the Lights, along with Rogue, Cyclops and Wolverine, travel to Tokyo to find and help the fifth Light, Kenji Uedo, whose powers are causing destruction.
+Hope attempts to make contact with Kenji, but he seemingly avoids her touch.
 She presses on after him, being attacked by him, but eventually does make contact.

-Later, she and the Lights travel to Utopia, where they all decide to stay to hone their powers.
-After Doctor Nemesis determines the specifications of each of their powers, Hope and Gabriel share a kiss in private.
-Hope and the Lights leave Utopia after some discussion with members of the X-Men and Hope's views on the situation.
-Cyclops accepts this agreement, telling Hope that he isn't a jailor and that she and the Lights are welcome to come and go however they like.

 A Sixth Light is located in Germany.
-Hope, the Lights and Shadowcat, arrive to a cordoned off hospital.
-They find the Sixth Light, a baby with telepathic powers, still in the womb of its mother.
-The baby is terrified to leave the womb, and controls people into a zombie-like state to protect it, even expanding its range to those outside Hope and each of the Lights try to talk to the child telepathically, but all are rejected.
+Hope, the Lights and Shadowcat, arrive to a cordoned off hospital and find the Sixth Light, a baby with telepathic powers, still in the womb of its mother.
+The baby is terrified to leave the womb and controls people into a zombie-like state to protect it, even expanding its range to those outside.
+Hope and each of the Lights try to talk to the child telepathically, but all are rejected.
 Teon is able to talk to the child, using simplistic language to convince it to embrace life.
-The child is then born, and Hope's touch suppresses the child's X-Gene until its older.
-The celebration is cut short, however, as the group leaves the hospital; Shadowcat tells them that Teon's parents have sued for custody of their son.
+The child is then born, and Hope's touch suppresses the child's X-Gene until it is older.

-Primal wins the right to stay with Hope on Utopia through his speech in court, but Zero and Transonic about how Hope has changed them all, and they both agree that something isn't right about it.

-Fear Itself

-In the Fear Itself crossover event, Hope is part of Cyclops' "Plan 2" in defeating Kuurth, the Breaker of Stone, by using any Utopian mutant powers to remove Kuurth's telepathy-blocking helmet.
-Hope is successful in doing this, but is rendered unconscious.
-The plan is unsuccessful, as telepathy is revealed worthless against the Worthy and Kuurth marches on.